dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 :::note

 Previous versions of Motoko (up to version 0.13.4) used the keyword `flexible` instead of `transient`.
-Both keywords are accepted interchangebly but the legacy `flexible` keyword may be deprecated in future.
+Both keywords are accepted interchangeably but the legacy `flexible` keyword may be deprecated in future.

 :::note